AaronGullickson/piat_drug_use/README.md

-# Putting It All Together Project on [Name of Research Project]
+# Putting It All Together Project on Drug Use and Income

 # Introduction

 Throughout the the term, you will be working to build up an analysis of a specific research question, detailed below.
 You will complete several Putting It All Together assignments that ask you to analyze a dataset using the specific tools you have learned.
 For each assignment, you will report your results in a brief report.
 The ultimate goal of this set of assignments is a final complete research report on your specific research question.

-## Research Topic:
+## Research Topic: Drug Use and Income

-Describe research topic
+We will use the National Survey of Drug Use and Health to look at the relationship between illegal drug use and income.
+We also want to know how this relationship varies by gender.
+Specifically, we will address the following research question:

 ### Research questions

-1. x related to y
+1. What is the association between a person's income and their likelihood of using illegal drugs?
-2. contextual variable
+2. Is the relationship between a person's income and their use of illegal drugs different by gender?

 ## Technical Details